Diplahane/AWS-S3/README.md

--Go to the "Add files" select the "index.html" file and then click on the "Upload" button
+-Go to the "Add files".

 ![Screenshot_20230620_131624](https://github.com/Diplahane/AWS-S3/assets/129828021/5663c46d-1831-44fe-b458-6788d7fb438b)

+-Select the "dipindex.html" file.

 ![Screenshot_20230620_131707](https://github.com/Diplahane/AWS-S3/assets/129828021/0b73f7e8-ee89-45b6-adf5-c55aee99115e)

+-Then click on the "Upload" button.
 ![Screenshot_20230620_131727](https://github.com/Diplahane/AWS-S3/assets/129828021/4b9b8d4c-376e-463b-8828-5091c8664ee1)

 -Once the upload is complete, you will see a confirmation message indicating that the file has been successfully uploaded.